 Simple, dainty tangerine and yellow trumpets adorn the orange browallia or marmalade bush (Streptosolen jamesonii, ht 1.5-2 m) from South America, a very easy shrub to grow in Sydney.
 It belongs to the Solanaceae, a plant family which includes many interesting (though often toxic) ornamental plants for our Sydney gardens, such as Brunfelsia, Brugmansia, Nicotiana and Solanum.

 Although it is officially a spring-flowering plant, it can have an amazingly long flowering period here, from July until November.
 The flared-trumpet flowers open yellow and change to clear apricot then a deep orange-red as they mature.
 A lax, evergreen, frost-tender shrub, it enjoys sun and good soil.
-It has flexible, arching stems which can be trained against a wall or even up a pillar; or it can be tip-pruned when young to form a dense shrubby shape each year.
+It has flexible, arching stems which can be trained against a wall or even up a pillar, as long as it is tied on, as it has no method of attaching itself to a support; or it can be tip-pruned when young to form a dense shrubby shape each year.
 I tend to cut it back fairly hard after flowering, around the end of November.
 Old canes can be removed completely at pruning time.
+If grown as a climber on a fence, prune back the stems to the main framework each year.

 It is pretty with blue flowers nearby: the compact Salvia rubiginosa which is in bloom at the same time is a good partner; it also looks good grown with other hot-coloured flowers of late winter and early spring such as Salvia gesneriiflora 'Tequila' and Lobelia laxiflora.
 In a neighbour's garden, I have admired the combination of a flowering Strelitzia with the Streptosolen, providing a bold contrast of form.

 There is a pure yellow-flowered version of Streptosolen as well as a dwarf cultivar, 'Ginger Meggs' (ht 1 m).
-Propagate by taking soft-tip cuttings in late spring and summer, or semi-hardwood cuttings in autumn and winter.
+Propagate by taking soft-tip cuttings in late spring and summer, semi-hardwood cuttings in autumn and winter, or by layering.